cosinekitty/astronomy/source/csharp/README.md

 to calculate all equinoxes and solstices for a given calendar year.

 The function searches the window of time specified by `startTime` and `startTime+limitDays`.
-The search will return an error if the Sun never reaches the longitude `targetLon` or if the window is so large that the longitude ranges more than 180 degrees within it.
+The search will return `null` if the Sun never reaches the longitude `targetLon` or if the window is so large that the longitude ranges more than 180 degrees within it.
 It is recommended to keep the window smaller than 10 days when possible.